akodali18/FlowLogProcessor/README.md

 * Test Matrix can be found in the test file at src/test/AWSLogProcessorTest.java and I have limited the unit testing to the main log processor task.
 * Based on the given constraints of flow log file and look up files, they seem small enough to be read in memory BufferedReader.

+Note: you will see commits from "MS".
+That is just my home's macbook name.
+As i set up git with an ssh key (ms@MSs-MacBook-Pro.local) from my home macbook and git seems to use that for author name.